LazyCoderForU/Maze_Runner_Game_Python/README.md

 ---

 ### **Key Learning Outcomes**
-1. Understand the basics of Flask and how to build RESTful APIs.
+1. Understand the basics of FastAPI and how to build RESTful APIs.
-2. Learn how to integrate a frontend with a Flask backend.
+2. Learn how to integrate a frontend with a FastAPI backend.
 3. Gain hands-on experience with Docker and Docker Compose.
 4. Understand the principles of microservices architecture.
 5. Learn how to validate and test a web application.